LIMUNIMI/NITHwebcamWrapper/README.md

 ### Step 1: Installing Python

-NithFC is built with Python, meaning you'll need Python installed on your computer to run it.
+ is built with Python, meaning you'll need Python installed on your computer to run it.
 If you're new to Python, follow this steps:

 1. Visit the [official Python website](https://www.python.org/downloads/).
 2. Download the latest version of Python for your operating system (Windows, macOS, Linux).